haoxins/haoxins.github.io/articles/notes-libraries.md

 ```
 An authorization library that supports access control models like
-ACL, RBAC, ABAC for Golang, Node.js, Python, and Elixir
+ACL, RBAC, ABAC for Golang, Python and Elixir
 ```